telerik/xaml-docs/controls/raddiagram/features/bring-into-view-auto-fit-support.md

 # Bring Into View and Auto Fit Support

-The RadDiagram component allows you to bring a specific item(s) or position in its view port through couple of methods – __BringIntoView()__ and __AutoFit()__.
+The RadDiagram framework allows you to bring a specific item(s) or position into its view port through couple of methods – __BringIntoView()__ and __AutoFit()__.

 ## BringIntoView

-The __BringIntoView__ method can be used to bring a section of the diagram’s surface in the view port.
+The __BringIntoView__ method can be used to bring a section of the diagram’s surface into the view port.
 The method has few overloads which bring different components into view.

 * The method can bring a specific Rect into the view.
 In other words the diagram can fit the view port into coordinates and the size of the Rect element.
 * The method can bring a specific IDiagramItem (RadDiagramShape, RadDiagramConnection, etc.) and then center it into the view port.